SarvarbekUzDev/New-admin-panel-django/README.md

 This way you don't create an admin panel for your project, you just enter the model.
 # Installation
-> `npm install --save @types/yargs`
+> `pip install -r requirements.txt`

-Things to do:
+# Things to do
-    1) pip install -r requirements.txt
-     2) Add the dashboard and templates/dashboard folders to your project
+Add the dashboard and templates/dashboard folders to your project

 Enter the data in the .env file:
      ADMIN='Username'